 All answers must be numbered and written in complete, well-thought out sentences.
-Students may type this, but we encourage them to use their handwriting skills.

-Also, make sure to attach the Point Sheet to your work.
+Students are encouraged to type their responses.
+Make sure to attach the Point Sheet to your work.

 Students will give these to their ELA teachers the first week of school.